 The Society does not just stop working on projects on properties that we own, we also are happy to help local and federal governments with preservation on properties under their jurisdiction.
 We have written grant applications for the San Juan County Courthouse that restored its exterior stone work, staircases and clock tower.
-We wrote the first grant for the Miner's Union Hospital that restored the roof, re-pointed the brick and worked on windows.
-It also paid for re-grading around the foundation for better drainage.
-We are also worked on the facades of two privately owned downtown buildings that were damaged by fire a few years ago.
+We wrote the first grant for the Miner's Union Hospital that restored the roof, re-pointed the brick and worked on the windows.
+The grant also paid for re-grading around the foundation for better drainage.
+We also worked on the facades of two privately owned downtown buildings that were damaged by fire a few years ago.

-We have served as the umbrella organization for the Blair Street Historic District Association and Silverton Skijoring (until they were able to become their own 501(c)(3) organizations), Silverton's Step Back In Time Event, and we are very proud to be a part of the Red Mountain Task Force.
-The Red Mountain Project began in 1998 as a regional effort to protect 10,500 acres of scenic and historic landscapes, to preserve numerous historic mining and railroad sites, and provide enhanced recreation and interpretive opportunities along the San Juan Skyway.
+We have served as the umbrella organization for the Blair Street Historic District Association and Silverton Skijoring (until they were able to become their own 501(c)(3) organizations), and Silverton's Step Back In Time Event.
+We are very proud to have been a part of the Red Mountain Task Force.
+The Red Mountain Project began in 1998 as a regional effort to protect 10,500 acres of scenic and historic landscapes, to preserve numerous historic mining and railroad sites, and to provide enhanced recreation and interpretive opportunities along the San Juan Skyway.

 The Silverton Town Hall, one of several buildings built shortly after the turn of the century, exemplified prosperity and pride of its people.
 Built primarily of local materials, it was considered a hallmark on the Western Slope of Colorado.
 Used not only as the seat of town government, it functioned as a meeting place for many groups throughout its long and colorful history.